thedynamiclinker/ld/business/The Internet.md

 - Starting a doggy day care business in my house nearby.
 Dog owners come talk to me!

-Suppose the new customer isn't a dog owner, so they keep browsing and see each of the following.

-- New to town, looking for folks to hang out with.
+A student sits on her laptop with a coffee at the next table, under a post saying:

 - Confused about physics homework.
 Help!

+The remaining tables might say things like:

+- New to town, looking for folks to hang out with.

 - We're looking to open a restaurant but we're knew to the industry.
 Anyone have any experience running a restaurant?